GuildCrafts/core-algorithms/README.md

 ## Installation and Setup

 Use the "npm i" command to install your dependencies.

 Use the "npm run test" command to run your tests in the terminal.

 Use the "npm install --save-dev eslint" command to install the linter ESlint.
-Run the "eslint --init" command to configure ESlint.
+  Use the "eslint --init" command to configure ESlint.
+  Use the "eslint [filename or folder name]" command to lint through your files.

 ## Usage and Examples